Patient to the chiropractor: “Treat me so I don’t hurt.”

 Researchers document that the gluteus maximus cross-sectional

-area is decreased in low back pain sufferers, particularly
+area is decreased in low back pain sufferers, especially

 for women.
 (3) For West Des Moines chiropractic back pain patients experiencing constant lumbopelvic pain and test